-The Federal Housing Administration has recently reshaped its most popular reverse mortgage product, the standard fixed-rate Home Equity Conversion Mortgage (HECM).
+The Federal Housing Administration has recently reshaped its most popular reverse mortgage product, the Home Equity Conversion Mortgage (HECM).
 Read on to learn more about federally-backed reverse mortgages, what changes were made to the government’s reverse mortgage program, and why those changes were made.

 How Reverse Mortgages Work